 Zornitsa Stoyanova (USA/BUL) is an award winning performance artist, curator, writer, lighting and video designer based between Philadelphia, USA and Sofia, Bulgaria.
 A native of Bulgaria, she holds B.A. in Dance and Sound Design from Bennington College, VT (’06).
-After concluding her studies, she moved to Philadelphia, PA where she creates, produces and presents performing art and video under the name BodyMeld.
-In the summer of 2020 she moved back to her hometown of Sofia, Bulgaria.
+After concluding her studies, she moved to Philadelphia, PA and in the summer of 2020, the pandemic and need for help with her children made her relocate again to her hometown of Sofia, Bulgaria.

 While an artist in residence at Meet the Next Generation program, part of eXplore Dance Festival 2011 in Bucharest, Romania, she studied with Meg Stuart.
 To this date Zornitsa uses Stuart’s methodologies in working with power dynamics and physical states in performance.

 In September 2015, she started a yearlong residency at <fidget> space in Philadelphia exploring personal narratives along with custom lighting and Mylar multimedia interaction.
 Her residency brought her to producing a collection of photography and dance on camera she calls Body Etudes as well her first full evening length award winning solo called Explicit Female.
 In 2018 she was invited to show work for the first time in her native Bulgaria as part of Etude and Friends performance Festival, which resulted in making her next solo performance Un-seen.
 In 2019 she was commissioned by the Philadelphia Museum of Art to create a performance in relation to their exhibit Designs for Different Futures and AndroMeda was shown on January 31st, 2020.